Bullying and Harassment

 Support available

-We also have a network of volunteer, trained Harassment Advisers across the University who are ready to offer support and advice.
-Below we detail their role and provide brief profiles and contact details for each Adviser.
+We also have volunteers who form the Harassment Peer Support Network across the University who are ready to offer support and advice.
+Below are the contact details for each volunteer.

 Confidential advice and support is also available through the Employee Assistance Programme.